kfemelue/clyde/README.md

 This project exists primarily as a template for to practice UI Design / Client Application programming fundamentals, but I thought it would be fun to also attach an server to it and make the AI bot functional using the free tier Gemini Model.

-If the server does not respond it is likeley because I have run out of Gemini Free Tier Credits, and have suspended the deployed FastAPI server.
+If the app does not respond, I have likely run out of Gemini Free Tier Credits, and have suspended the deployed FastAPI server.